Miccighel/Crowd_Frame/README.md

 Open the console by adding `/admin` to your task URL.

 - **ACL** *(default)* — review current access entries, see who holds which units, and resolve or release entries when needed.
-- **DATA** — look up a worker’s submissions and open any row to see the full details.
+- **Data** — look up a worker’s submissions and open any row to see the full details.
 - **Private bucket** — browse the files for the current task/batch and remove items you no longer need.

 ## HITs Allocation